nus-cs1010/2324-s1/docs/guides/exercises.md

 vim -d outputs/echo.3.out myoutput
 ```

+For each question, we will provide you with a limited set of test data.
+During grading, we may grade your program with additional test data.

 ### Ignoring Changes in Spaces and Blank Lines

 Note that internally, in `test.sh`, we use `diff -bB` to compare if your output matches the expected output.
 This means that we ignore blank lines and changes in white spaces.

 We require an exact match in the outputs only in programming questions where white spaces matter.

 ### Correctness of Test Data

 You may assume that all input data are correct unless otherwise stated.
 Hence you do NOT need to do input data validation.
 This is to allow you to focus on getting the program right, instead of worrying about making your program fool-proof which involves a lot more work.

 ## Identifying Yourself